ElektraInitiative/libelektra/doc/dev/code-generator.md

 First we need to define a few terms:

 - _template name_: This is the main identifier of a template.
 It is used in the command line to choose the template.
-- _template base name_: Unlike the template name, this identifier is purely internal.
-It is the base name of all mustache files belonging to the template.
+- _template base name_: Unlike the template name, this identifier is internal to the framework.
+It will not be seen by users of `kdb gen`.
+  This is the base name of all mustache files belonging to the template.
 In most cases this will be the same as the template name.
 - _input keyset_: This keyset contains the data with which the template will be instantiated by the code-generator.
 - _parent key_: The parent key is given in the command line and defines the input keyset (the keys below the parent key).
 - _output name_: The base name for the output files as given in the command line.
 Suffixes may be appended, if there are multiple output